fluid-project/fluid-express/README.md

 ## Writing your own router component

 This package provides the abstract `gpii.express.router` gradeName that all routers should extend.
-At a minimum, a valid implementation must override the default `getRouter` invoker.
+At a minimum, a valid implementation must override the default `getHandler` invoker.

 For examples, check out the router modules included in the tests for this package.